Halfway Houses in Philadelphia, PA

 Services provided:

-• Vocational training, counseling for groups and counseling for families
+• Vocational training, counseling for families and health education services

 Frequently Asked Questions About Sober Living and Halfway Houses in Philadelphia